dantrim/parquet-writer/docs/value_types.rst

 Declaring Columns of Basic Value Types
 --------------------------------------

-Declaring columns storing values of the basic data types above in JSON, one constructs a JSON layout as follows:
+Declaring a column layout for storing values of the basic data types above is done using JSON as follows:

 .. _codeblock:basiclayout: